§ Alternatives · Updated May 2026

 What's similar to Semantic Scholar?

-Tools similar to Semantic Scholar typically share the same use case (ai science & healthcare) and overlap on the core features below.
+Tools similar to Semantic Scholar typically share the same use case (research & search) and overlap on the core features below.
 The closer the editor rating and feature set, the more directly the alternative competes.

-Semantic Scholar vs AlphaFold — which is better?
+Semantic Scholar vs Perplexity — which is better?

 How did you choose these alternatives?

-Tools selected from our AI Science & Healthcare index, ranked by editor rating, manually curated for relevance to Semantic Scholar use cases.
+Tools selected from our Research & Search index, ranked by editor rating, manually curated for relevance to Semantic Scholar use cases.
 Pricing reflects published rates as of the last update.
 We re-evaluate quarterly and accept reader suggestions through the contact page.

 Methodology

-Tools selected from our AI Science & Healthcare index, ranked by editor rating, manually curated for relevance to Semantic Scholar use cases.
+Tools selected from our Research & Search index, ranked by editor rating, manually curated for relevance to Semantic Scholar use cases.
 Pricing reflects published rates as of the last update.

 Curated, not algorithmicSuggest an alternative